rmagick/rmagick/CONTRIBUTING.md

 incorrect.** Please switch to `rmagick/rmagick`.
 It should be the next repo in the drop-down list.

-Every pull request is tested on [CircleCI][circleci] to cover Linux builds and [Appveyor][appveyor] for Windows builds.
+Every pull request is tested on GitHub Actions to cover Linux builds and Windows builds.
 It runs all tests on several Ruby and ImageMagick versions.

 A quick way to fix formatting errors is to run `bundle exec rubocop --autocorrect path/to/file.rb`.